See how to make these simple days of the week clothing tags to organize your clothes per day. I’ve included free printable Days of the Week tags.

 Now for the fun part.
-It’s time to put these babies to use!
+It’s time to put the DIY clothes tags to use!

 Do you have any tricks on how to make a morning routine more smooth?
 If so, I would love to hear about it.

-First, let me share the FREE Printable Days of the Week Clothing Tags.
+FREE Printable Days of the Week Clothing Tags

 Just a little tip; after you open the link above, you will see five different files with the names Monday through Friday.
 Click on each one, then click on the “open with” tab in the top right corner and scroll down and click download.